 - No sex difference exists.

-- Less common in dark skinned races.
+- It is less common in dark-skinned races.

 - A flat-topped or warty-looking lesion that appears to be 'stuck on' to the skin.